-IntroductionWater is the essence of life.
-Without it we cannot go on living.
+Staying Hydrated: Ayurveda's Approach to the Essence of LifeWater is the essence of life.
+Without it you cannot go on living.
 In fact, the sheer volume of water on Earth is what makes this planet unique.
-But how much do we really need?
+But how much do you really need?
 And when is enough simply enough?
 Proper hydration is essential for health and thus a somewhat controversial topic.
 Although modern medicine claims that more water is better, the ancient Ayurvedic texts discourage drinking large amounts of water, and recommend a more individualized approach to fluid intake.

 Some people are chronically dehydrated no matter how much water they drink.
 These individuals tend to pee clear urine within a 1/2 hr after drinking a glass of water.
 The most common causes of chronic dehydration include stress, cold weather, and kidney flushing.